hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p2-behaviour-driven-development.md

 {% highlight abc %}
 Gun cannot shoot if it is locked
-Gun can shoot if it is not locked and it has bullets Gun cannot shoot if it is not locked but it has no bullet
+Gun can shoot if it is unlocked and it has bullets
+Gun cannot shoot if it is unlocked but it has no bullet
 {% endhighlight %}

 And we need another 2 methods for locking/unlocking the Gun:

 {% highlight abc %}
 Gun cannot shoot if it is locked
-Gun can shoot if it is not locked and it has bullets Gun cannot shoot if it is not locked but it has no bullet Gun lock will make it locked
+Gun can shoot if it is unlocked and it has bullets
+Gun cannot shoot if it is unlocked but it has no bullet Gun lock will make it locked
 Gun unlock will make it unlocked
 {% endhighlight %}